 The Circulation/Reserves desk, Reference/Information desk and floors 3 through 8 are closed during overnight hours.

-For Late Night Study hours on specific days, see the Davidson Library hours page.
+For Late Night Study hours on specific days, see the UCSB Library hours page.

 NOTE: Late Night Study is offered for limited hours on holidays, during summer session, and during university recess periods.